James P. Hosty: Biography

+Hosty later wrote a memoir about the Kennedy assassination, titled Assignment: Oswald.

-He received an unsigned note from Lee Harvey Oswald about two weeks before the Kennedy assassination.
+Hosty received a signed note from Lee Harvey Oswald about two weeks before the Kennedy assassination.
 The note asked Hosty to stop questioning Oswald's wife.
-Hosty filed it away.
+Hosty put the letter in his lockbox and said that "it appeared to be an innocuous type of complaint....It didn't seem to have any need for action at that time".
 He first met Oswald on November 22, 1963.
 It was while he was interrogating Oswald on November 22 that he realized that the unsigned note he had received two weeks prior was from Oswald.
 He said that, on orders from his supervisor, he destroyed the note after Oswald was killed on November 24, 1963.
+Assistant Director of the FBI, William C. Sullivan, later claimed that it was destroyed on the orders of J. Edgar Hoover, although he qualified that "I can't prove this, but I have no doubts about it".
 Notes taken down by Hosty during his interrogation of Oswald on November 22, indicate that when Oswald was asked to account for himself at the time of the assassination, he claimed to have "went outside to watch P. Parade" (referring to the presidential motorcade).
 The newly discovered Hosty interrogation notes, unearthed at NARA by former British Intelligence agent and JFK researcher, Malcolm Blunt, were recently featured for the first time in the 2020 NHK World-Japan documentary Oswald and JFK - Unsolved Cases, Part II: The Chessmaster (at 35:00 - 36:10).

-He retired from the Federal Bureau of Investigation in 1979.
+Hosty retired from the Federal Bureau of Investigation in 1979.

 He died of prostate cancer on June 10, 2011, in Kansas City, Missouri.

 Portrayal in fiction

 Hosty was portrayed in the 1991 Oliver Stone film JFK as having a central role in a government conspiracy to assassinate Kennedy and frame Oswald.
 In the 2011 Stephen King novel 11/22/63, Hosty questions the protagonist Jake Epping, a time traveler who has just narrowly prevented Oswald from killing the president.
 Hosty is suspicious of Epping because of what he knows about Oswald and his investigation by the FBI, but assists Epping in his efforts to quietly disappear, so that he may return to 2011.
-(The television adaptation has Epping returning to 2016.)
+The television adaptation has Epping returning to 2016, and Gil Bellows briefly appears as Hosty.

 Actor Ron Livingston portrays Hosty in writer and director Peter Landesman's 2013 film Parkland, which recounts the subsequent events that occurred at Dallas' Parkland Hospital on the day JFK was assassinated.